jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_datetime.rst

 The :ref:`calculate_age<extract calculate_age method>`, :ref:`test_when_person_is_older_than_120` and :ref:`test_when_year_of_birth_is_the_future` all call :ref:`datetime.date.today()<test_dir_datetime_date_today>` to get the :ref:`year attribute<test_datetime_date_today_year>`.

-I made a :ref:`class attribute for this_year earlier<extract this_year attribute>` to remove the repetition which ended up in the :ref:`calculate_age method<extract calculate_age method>`, I can make it again to remove repetition from these three :ref:`methods<what is a method?>`
+I made a :ref:`object attribute for this_year earlier<extract this_year attribute>` to remove the repetition which ended up in the :ref:`calculate_age method<extract calculate_age method>`, I can make it again to remove repetition from these three :ref:`methods<what is a method?>`

 ----